Matt Bush (baseball): Texas Rangers (2016–2018, 2021–2022)

 Bush underwent surgery on his right elbow to fix a partial tear of his ulnar collateral ligament (UCL) in September 2018.
 The procedure was expected to keep him from game action until the second half of the 2019 season.

 On December 17, 2018, Bush re-signed with the Texas Rangers on a minor-league contract, after being non-tendered earlier in the offseason.
 Bush opened the 2019 season on the injured list as he recovered from surgery.
 He was activated on June 8 and assigned to Frisco.
 On July 3, the Rangers announced that Bush suffered a torn UCL and would undergo a second Tommy John surgery; ending his 2019 season.
-He became a free agent following the 2019 season.
+He elected free agency on November 4.
 On December 16, 2019, he re-signed with Texas on a two-year minor league contract as he recovered from the surgery.

 On April 1, 2021, Bush was selected to the 40-man roster.
 On April 12, 2021, it was announced that Bush would miss at least 12 weeks due to a flexor strain.
 He was placed on the 60-day injured list the next day.
 On November 5, 2021, Bush was outrighted off of the 40-man roster.
 On April 5, 2022, Bush had his contract selected to the major league roster.

-Milwaukee Brewers
+Milwaukee Brewers (2022–2023)

 On August 1, 2022, Bush was traded to the Milwaukee Brewers in exchange for infielder Mark Mathias and pitcher Antoine Kelly.
 On November 18, Bush signed a one-year, $1.85 million contract with the Brewers, avoiding arbitration.

-Criminality and incarceration
+In 2023, Bush made 12 appearances for Milwaukee, struggling to a 9.58 ERA with 10 strikeouts and 1 save across 10 1/3 innings of work.
+On July 1, 2023, Bush was designated for assignment by the Brewers.
+The removal of Bush from the roster came the night after he allowed a two–run, walk–off home run to Carlos Santana of the Pittsburgh Pirates.
+Bush was released by Milwaukee on July 3.

+Texas Rangers (second stint)

+On July 12, 2023, Bush signed a minor league contract to return to the Texas Rangers organization.
+In 9 games for the Triple–A Round Rock Express, he posted a 2.13 ERA with 16 strikeouts and 2 saves in 12 2/3 innings pitched.
+On September 30, the Rangers selected Bush's contract, adding him to the major league roster.